ajschumacher/dshincd.github.io/_posts/blog/2015-05-09-feautre-scaling.md

 date: 2015-05-09
 ---

 The [scikit-learn](http://scikit-learn.org/stable/) module makes it surprisingly easy to implement a wide range of machine learning algoirthms in Python.
-Often times, the only parameter you need to specify is the model itself, and scikit-learn will do the rest.
+Often times, the only parameters you need to specify are your model and data, and scikit-learn will do the rest.

 But before putting your raw data into the model, it's important that it's in the right format.
 This means ensuring that your predictor variables are numerical and properly scaled.
 This post will focus on properly scaling your features.